 In addition to counselling, we offer a Support Line, Peer Support Groups in locations across the county and therapeutic residential week-ends focused on enabling clients to better manage the impact of their trauma.

-Our main office is in Winchester, with counselling hubs in Andover, at The Bridge, and in Basingstoke, at The Orchard.
+Our main office is in Winchester, with counselling hubs in Andover, at The Bridge, and in Basingstoke, at The Orchard and Fleet.
 We are committed to providing counselling locations as close to our clients as possible and are seeking further appropriate locations.

 We are funded by the Ministry of Justice, through the Office of the Police and Crime Commissioner for Hampshire (OPCC), the OPCC, Hampshire County Council and NHS